East Asia is the World’s Largest Economy at $29.6 Trillion USD, Including 4 of the Top 25 Countries Globally

 East Asia is also the largest contributor to greenhouse gas emissions, accounting for one-third of the world’s carbon dioxide emissions and 60% of its coal consumption.
 The region plays a critical role in advancing the global climate change agenda.

 East Asia’s GDP growth continues to be solid, largely due to continued growth in China.
 In 2016 China’s GDP increased by 6.7%.
 Driven by robust domestic demand and a gradual recovery in the global economy and commodity prices, the economies of East Asia are projected to expand at 6.2% in 2017 and 6.1% in 2018.
 China’s growth rose steadily, to 6.5% in 2017 and 6.3% in 2018 and 2019.

 Over the last two decades, poverty has decreased dramatically across most of developing East Asia.
 Between 1990 and 2019, the number of people in the region living in extreme poverty fell by over 920 million.
 The rapid growth in labor incomes among the poor, along with low unemployment, structural transformations, and public investments contributed to this poverty decline.

 Which East Asian Countries Offer the Best Investment Opportunities?

 China: despite slowing growth, the significant opportunity still exists

 Decades of double-digit growth in GDP could not continue forever.
-China reported a GDP growth in 2016 at a still robust 6.7%, holding on to its position as the leading global economy with a GDP at $21.14 trillion USD.
+China reported a GDP growth at a still robust 6.7%, holding on to its position as the leading global economy with a GDP at $21.14 trillion USD.
 This is due in large part to China’s position as a world leader in manufacturing, including the following sectors: